Skip to main content

 Local Repository with Password

-cloudstic init -encryption-password "my-secure-passphrase"
+cloudstic init -password "my-secure-passphrase"

 S3 Repository with Recovery Key